PeerMeHQ/know/daos/setup.md

 Requirements for Fellowship DAO verification:

-- Must have an Avatar set
+- Must have a Logo or Avatar set
 - Must have an official website set
 - Must be public at the time of verification
 - Must have an active community voting on their proposals